 Why Bad breath can be hard to cure

-Most cases of bad breath aren’t serious.
+Most cases of mouth odor aren’t serious.
 For instance, morning breath occurs naturally because your saliva dries up when you sleep, allowing oral bacteria to gather uninhibited.
 Then again, most cases of bad breath go away.
 Once you eat breakfast and brush your teeth in the morning, a typical case of bad breath dissipates.
-When it doesn’t, then the cause may be more serious than a temporary buildup of bacteria, and you might need more than just toothpaste and water to get rid of it.
+When it doesn’t, then the cause may be more serious than a temporary buildup of odor causing bacteria.
+You might need more than just toothpaste and water to get rid of it.
 This is where your general dentist comes in.

-Bad breath is often caused by sulfur produced by oral bacteria.
+Halitosis is often caused by sulfur produced by oral bacteria.
 Tooth decay and gum disease also cause a foul odor.
-In addition, bad breath can come from the stomach and intestines.
-Smelly foods, constipation, and intestinal decomposition are common sources of bad breath.
+In addition, it can come from the stomach and intestines.
+Smelly foods, constipation, and intestinal decomposition are common sources of breath odor.
 Dry mouth, too, fosters halitosis.
-Dry mouth can stem from antidepressants, high blood pressure medications, and antihistamines, as well as certain diseases.
+Dry mouth is a side effect of taking antidepressants, high blood pressure medications, and antihistamines, as well as certain diseases.
 The dreaded morning breath is a result of dead cells accumulating in the mouth and decomposing.
-If you have dry mouth due to medications, your general dentist may work with your primary care physician to alter the drugs or the dosages.
+If you have dry mouth due to medications, your dentist may work with your primary care physician to alter the drugs or the dosages.

 Suggestions to cure bad breath